Menu

 Answer:

-• Risk identification/assessment process was effective and risk inventory was comprehensive; no changes to the process were required.
+• The risk identification/assessment process was effective, and the risk inventory was comprehensive; no changes to the process were required.

-• Risk identification/assessment process did not adequately cover all activities of firm.
+• The risk identification/assessment process did not adequately cover all the firm’s activities.

-• Risk identification/assessment process did not adequately address new developments or material compliance issues that arose.
+• The risk identification/assessment process did not adequately address new developments or material compliance issues that arose.

 • Compliance policies and procedures were effective and required no changes.